heikela/react-redux-immutable-trial/README.md

 above-mentioned technologies, but with a small patch to Immutable List that allows client code to walk through the VNodes used internally.

-As a test case I use time series -like data.
-The code appends new items into a series rapidly, which also updating some existing elements.
-I have included (mouse wheel based) horizontal zooming and scrolling functionality both to make it easy to explore the performance impact of off-viewport graphics, and to find out how the scrolling logic can be factored into its own components.
+As a test case I use time-series-like data.
+The code appends new items into a series rapidly while also updating some existing elements.
+I have included (mouse wheel based) horizontal zooming and scrolling functionality both to make it easy to explore the performance impact of off-viewport graphics, and to explore how the scrolling logic can be factored into its own components.

 The ability to walk the VNode structure is used both for creating React components that represent the data in the list graphically, and for calculating